fbpx

 URTA also supports the Kingsley Colton Award for Outstanding Partner with a $500 scholarship.
 The recipient is selected each year at the KCACTF national festival in Washington, D.C.

+KCACTF recipients may make use of their Candidate Award within two years of their national finalist award.
 More information on the KCACTF Candidate Awards and eligibility can be found HERE.

 SARAH NASH GATES AWARD